 Sponsorships can be another lucrative source of income.
 Choose sponsors that promote the image you want for your league.
 A company might pay to have its logo on a program or its name mentioned during a time-out.
 Sporting goods makers might provide equipment at a discount in exchange for being named the league's "official" supplier.

 And that's just an overview of things to consider.
-For more information, check out the sources listed on the next page.
+For more information, check out the sources listed below.